-Originating in Wales in the 1970s, coasteering has become one of the UK’s fastest growing outdoor adventure activities and coasteering in North Wales is particularly popular.
+Originating in Wales in the 1970s, coasteering has become one of the UK’s fastest growing outdoor adventure activities.
+In particular, coasteering in North Wales is extremely popular.
 But what exactly does coasteering involve?
 Keep reading our guide to find out what coasteering is, the best places to go coasteering and top tips to make the most out of your experience.

 What is coasteering?